wapcaplet/cukable/README.md

-The inclusion of tags is useful for defining which driver to use (for example the `@selenium` tag supported by Capybara), as well as for controlling which tests are run via the `CUCUMBER_ARGS` variable supported by the accelerator, described below.
+The inclusion of tags is useful for defining which driver to use (for example the `@selenium` tag supported by Capybara), as well as for controlling which tests are run via cucumber command-line arguments, described below.

 Acceleration